OllaWilk/frontend-task-masterborn-ola-wilk/SUBMISSION_TEMPLATE.md

 ## Additional Notes

+I worked on two separate branches in my fork and merged them into main after completing the tasks.
+This Pull Request is created to include my analysis and submission details, as requested in the instructions.

 I used a simple prioritization framework to decide what to work on within the 4-hour timebox:

 Hotfix / Blockers first – anything that crashes the app or breaks the critical user flow must be addressed first, because it can completely prevent usage and directly impact revenue.